Opposite of the action of turning something aside from its course

 “Early dinners are a routine for us and normally consist of a protein with roast vegetables.”

-Opposite of an inclination to escape from routine or reality into fantasy
+Opposite of an act of escaping from routine or reality into fantasy, or an inclination to do so

 Opposite of a state of deriving, or a source that provides, gratification or enjoyment